thephpleague/csv/docs/9.0/reader/record-mapping.md

 ### CastToEnum

 Convert the array value to a PHP `Enum`, it supports both "real" and backed enumeration.
-The class takes one optional argument `default` which is the default Enum value to return if the value is `null`.
+The class takes two (2) optionals arguments:

+- `default` which is the default Enum value to return if the value is `null`.
+- `enum` which is the Enum class to use for resolution if the property or method argument is typed as `mixed`.

 If the `Enum` is backed the cell value will be considered as one of the Enum value; otherwise it will be used as one the `Enum` name.
-Likewise, the `default` value will also be considered the same way.
+The same logic applies for the `default` value.
 If the default value is not `null` and the value given is incorrect, the mechanism will throw an exception.

 ```php